An Investigation into the Relationship Between

 Ap Index TCI Index

 We can then assess the interrelationship between Ap Index and Thermosphere Index by displaying the two graphs on a comparable scale, as above.
-In doing this, it immediately becomes clear that a burst of Solar activity is very quickly followed by an increase in TCI and a decrease by a decline in TCI.
+In doing this, we can confirm that the principle influence in TCI behaviour is “Ap” impact, it immediately becomes clear that a burst of Solar activity is very quickly followed by an increase in TCI and a decrease by a decline in TCI.
 The ‘Lag’ between impact and response may be estimated from comparison of the two graphs.
 This lag being dependant on the severity and degree of the change in the solar input.
+On average it seems that there is approximately one month delay between “Ap” impact and “TCI” thermal response.

 Overall, the TCI follows the general trend of the Sunspot Number but is modulated by ‘Ap’ index impacts.